raspberrypilearning/weather-station-guide/build2.md

 	![](images/build_44.jpg)

-1. You can remove some more grommets at this point, plug in an HDMI cable, mouse, and keyboard.
+1. You can remove some more grommets at this point, and plug in an HDMI cable, mouse, and keyboard.
 This will allow you to install the software, if you have not done so already, or test that the software is working.

 	![](images/build_45.jpg)